‘Spike’ the resident critic of painters Tubes magazine take a stab at the vanity galler ies and the ‘pay for’ to enter competitions and art fairs.

-Vanity (pay for exhibition space) Galleries, are they worth it?
+Vanity and pay for exhibition spaces or Galleries, are they worth it?

 This type of gallery is in the business of renting ‘the space only,’ usually in a well located high street shop, for a profit.
 They use a branded banner on the outside and send out invitations of ‘applications,’ usually from commercially acquired mass emailing lists of artists, ones that are gleaned from, you guessed it, Social Media platforms.
 Some advertise directly on mass media or other social media with attractive wording that will entice the Artist to go one step further and start a conversation with their ‘curator’ (read Salesman).
 It’s only when you actually read the ‘deal’ that you discover that it will cost a ‘shit-load’ of your own money, that you begin to temper the ego and dreams of exhibiting in a gallery with that of your own financial reality.